Phase 2: Marginal Land Solutions

-The first year of study involves sampling patch(es) of marginal areas within cropland (green polygon) that are enrolled for conversion to perennial forage in 2027.
-These areas are farmed normally the first year.
-Equivalent marginal “control” areas (blue polygon) are also studied but cropped normally throughout the project.
+The first year of study (2026) involves sampling patch(es) of marginal areas within cropland that are enrolled for conversion to perennial forage in 2027.
+These areas are studied but NOT seeded the first year.

 From left to right clockwise: hand probe soil sampling, an Acoustic Recording Unit (ARU) and an insect trap